Hemlock5712/Swerve-Setup/Writerside/topics/Dashboards.md

 # Dashboards

-This will cover Advantage Scope and Elastic prebuilt dashboards
+This will cover Advantage Scope and Elastic pre-built dashboards.